Prof-Lasher/BIFX551_SPRING24/Week 11/README.md

   - The dataset
   - Thought processes
   - Findings and models
-  - Any issues you had along the way.
+  - Any issues you had along the way
 You may also want to include what else can be done.
 Or how you might change or improve your application.

 ## Requirements